 How to Appeal a Divorce Decree in Arizona

 The superior court hears divorce cases in Arizona.
-That means that it listens to witnesses and weighs the facts and evidence presented in order to come to a ruling.
+That means that it listens to witnesses and weighs the facts and evidence presented to come to a ruling.
 When its decisions are appealed, the Court of Appeals uses two different standards for reviewing them.

 Amended Notice of Appeal Cannot Add New Issues